zovoilis-lab/Flye/docs/USAGE.md

 * Contig assembly by read extension

-The resulting contig assembly is now simply a concatenation of read parts, so it is error-prone.
+The resulting contig assembly is now simply a concatenation of read parts, and is error-prone.
 The next pipeline steps are aimed to polish this draft assembly to a high quality.

-* Alignment of all read on draft assembly using BLASR
+* Alignment of all read on the draft assembly using BLASR
 * Selection of solid regions
-* Read alignment is partitioned into mini-alignments (bubbles)
+* Reads alignment is partitioned into mini-alignments (bubbles)
 * Error correction of each bubble using the maximum likelihood approach

 The polishing part is repeated multiple times (2 by default).